GroupProject2020/Ovito/doc/python/introduction/running.rst

 script.
 This allows you to preload an existing visualization setup that you have previously prepared with the graphical version of OVITO and saved to a :file:`.ovito` file.
-This can save you programming work, because modifiers, parameters and the camera setup get already loaded from the state file and don't need to be set up programatically in the batch script anymore.
+This can save you programming work, because modifiers, parameters and the camera setup get already loaded from the state file and don't need to be set up programmatically in the batch script anymore.

 Activate graphical mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :command:`-g` command line option opens graphical program session.
-Then OVITO's main window is shown and you can follow your script's actions as they are being executed.
+The :command:`-g` command line option of the script interpreter starts a graphical program session and the script will be run in the context of OVITO's main window.
+This allows you to follow your script commands as they are being executed.
 This is useful, for instance, if you want to visually check the outcome of your script's action during the development phase.
+Keep in mind that the viewports will only show pipelines that are part of the current scene.
+Thus, it may be necessary to explicitly call :py:meth:`Pipeline.add_to_scene() <ovito.pipeline.Pipeline.add_to_scene>` to make your imported data visible in this mode.

 Number of parallel threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^